Slow Cooker Vegetarian Chili

 What To Serve With Veggie Chili

-- Serve this chili with cornbread!
-Here is my gluten-free skillet cornbread.
+- If you are gluten-free serve with my gluten-free skillet cornbread.

 - A classic Garden Salad would be a nice option, or for a vegan salad, you could make my Massaged Kale Salad.